 Meanwhile, in term four in 2017, Kerry started as a part-time tutor in NMIT’s creative writing programme and returned the following year in an expanded role.
 At the beginning of 2019, she took over from Cliff Fell as coordinator of the NZ Diploma in Writing and also teaches the practical nonfiction, creative nonfiction and fiction courses.

-Kerry is also the Nelson Arts Festival Readers and Writers Coordinator.
+Kerry is also the Nelson Arts Pukapuka Talks Coordinator.
 In this role, she is responsible for programming and running between 12-16 literary events in Nelson in mid to late October.

-Her personal essay, ‘Scared to Death’, was recently published in Headlands: New Stories of Anxiety (Victoria University Press), a new anthology featuring some of New Zealand’s best writers.
+Her personal essay, ‘Scared to Death’, was published in Headlands: New Stories of Anxiety (Victoria University Press, 2018), an anthology featuring some of New Zealand’s best writers.